Martinganj: History

-Languages

-The official language is Hindi, and additional official is Urdu.

 Religious festivals

 Hindu Festival like Navratri, Vijayadashami Mela and Ramlila are celebrated.
-The primary Muslim festivals celebrated annually in the village are the ld-ul-fitr', (Ramadan), Bakrid, Mid-Sha'ban, Bara Wafat and Muharram.
+The primary Muslim festivals celebrated annually in the village are the Id-ul-fitr, Ramadan, Bakrid, Mid-Sha'ban, Barawafat and Muharram.

 Politics

-In the 2019 general elections Sangeeta Azad of the Bahujan samajwadi Party became the Member of Parliament from the Lalganj constituency.
+In the 2019 general elections Sangeeta Azad of the Bahujan Samaj Party became the Member of Parliament from the Lalganj constituency.
 In the Uttar Pradesh Legislative Assembly Election of 2017 Sukhdev Rajbhar of the Bahujan Samaj Party became the Member of Legislative Assembly from Didarganj (Assembly constituency).
 The Samajwadi Party, the Bahujan Samaj Party, and the Bharatiya Janata Party are the major political parties in this area.